 I recently attended two workshops on detoxification.
 I work hard to stay abreast of the latest health research (and I love it, so it’s not really a chore).
-And even though monitoring my clients’ detoxification ability is an integral part of what I do every day, there is always new research coming out (particularly in the area of genetics for example) which can help me understand how to provide a unique and individualised treatment plan for my clients and not just any old “off-the-shelf near-enough-is-good-enough” programme.
+And even though monitoring my clients’ detoxification ability is an integral part of what I do every day, there is always new research coming out (particularly in the area of genetics for example) which can help me understand how to provide a unique and individualised treatment plan for my clients and not just any old “off-the-shelf near-enough-is-good-enough” program.

 Detoxification is something our bodies are designed to do